 Eating out with peanut or tree nut allergy

 While you can never totally remove the risk of accidental exposure to your food allergic trigger, some simple precautions will dramatically reduce the risk.
-Contact your friends or the restaurant that you plan to visit in advance and let them know that you have a food allergy.
-When you arrive at the restaurant, ask to talk to the manager about any dishes that should be avoided, and ask them to let the chef know so they can take extra care in preparing your meal to reduce the risk of cross contamination.
+Contact your friends, or the restaurant that you plan to visit, in advance and let them know that you have a food allergy.
+When you arrive at the restaurant, ask to talk to the manager about any dishes that should be avoided, and ask them to let the chef know so they can take extra care in preparing your meal, to reduce the risk of cross contamination.
 Don't just rely on the menu descriptions of what is in the food.
-Some people even have a small snack before they go out, not to replace the meal, but so that they are not so hungry as to eat any food put in front of them without thinking first.

-There are many traps for the unwary.
-Remember that pesto and dips may have nuts as an ingredient.
-And many trendy salads have nuts or seeds added for texture.
+Pesto and dips may have nuts as an ingredient and salads may have nuts or seeds added for texture.
 Sometimes nuts can be added to gravies and sauces too.
 Think of the methods of cooking and possible cross contamination and the likelihood of shared utensils and cookware.

 In teenagers or adults who are eating out, cautiously touch test a small amount of the food on your outer lip before putting it into your mouth.
 Tell-tale warnings such as a burning, chilli-like reaction, tingling or swelling, should alert you to the possibility that food allergen is present.

 Finally, if you have been prescribed an adrenaline (epinephrine) autoinjector, always have it and your ASCIA Action Plan for Anaphylaxis with you.